Africa EENI Global Business School

 In the last two measures of the third line, we can see an excellent combination of black and white keys: Mi ♯ - Fa ♯ (Re) - Sol - Sol ♯ that ends with a strange dissonant chord «fortissimo (ff)».

-Study a Master International Trade in Spanish Armonía racial, teclas negras, Tristán e Isolda Trade and Business in Africa (French) Harmonie raciale / Tristan et Isolde Study Master Business in Portuguese Harmonia racial / Tristão e Isolde
+Business in Africa (Spanish) Armonía racial, teclas negras, Tristán e Isolda Trade and Business in Africa (French) Harmonie raciale / Tristan et Isolde Study Master Business in Portuguese Harmonia racial / Tristão e Isolde